I7-Examples/When-in-Rome-2/docs/source.txt

 	say "You fling [the noun] at [the creature], and connect successfully with its head, to disastrous effect.

 [if creature is red]Funny, it bleeds red[otherwise]Now you know what [color of creature] blood looks like[end if].";
-	end the game saying "You aren't supposed to harm them"
+	end the story saying "You aren't supposed to harm them"

 Instead of throwing something heavy at a moderate creature:
 	silently try dropping the noun;